February 12, 2014 — Vitaliy Kaurov, Technical Communication & Strategy

 A few groups have begun to experiment with the idea of robotically laid brick construction, most notably the Swiss firm Gramazio & Kohler (Facade Gantenbein Winery, Structural Oscillations), and recently, students at the Harvard University Graduate School of Design (On the Bri(n)ck).
 Inspired by these efforts, I set out to investigate the possibilities of robotic brick-wall construction with Mathematica.

-April 22, 2009 — Christopher Carlson, Technical Communication & Strategy
+April 22, 2009 — Christopher Carlson, Senior User Interface Developer, User Interfaces

 The idea struck me as I was toweling off after a swim: what would happen if I crossed the Mercedes-Benz and Grignani logos from my February 2009 blog post, Exploring Logo Designs with Mathematica?
 Hybrid vigor is a well-known phenomenon responsible for increased yields in corn, and metaphorically, for the economic and cultural flourishing of civilizations that engage in foreign trade.
 Would the progeny of Benz and Grignani show similar effects?

-March 25, 2009 — Christopher Carlson, Technical Communication & Strategy
+March 25, 2009 — Christopher Carlson, Senior User Interface Developer, User Interfaces

 Q: What do proteins, snowflakes, and these figures have in common?